Sandvik SAF 2507 (Plate and sheet)

 Stress corrosion cracking

-Sandvik SAF 2507 has excellent resistance to chloride-induced stress corrosion cracking, as shown in figure 6.
+Sandvik SAF 2507 has excellent resistance to chloride induced stress corrosion cracking.

 Sandvik SAF 2507 is a member of the family of modern duplex stainless steels whose chemical composition is balanced to give quick reformation of austenite in the high temperature heat affected zone in the weld.
-This results in a microstructure that gives the material good resistance to intergranular corrosion.
-Testing, to ASTM A262 Practice E (Strauss test) presents no problem for Sandvik SAF 2507, which passes without reservations.
+This results in a microstructure that gives the material a good resistance to intergranular corrosion.
+Testing according to ASTM A262 Practice E (Strauss test) constitutes no problem for Sandvik SAF 2507 which passes without reservations.

 The weldability of Sandvik SAF 2507 is good.
-Suitable welding methods are manual metal-arc welding with covered electrodes or gas shielded arc welding.
-Welding should be undertaken within the heat input range of 0.2-1.5 kJ/mm and with an interpass temperature of 150°C (300°F) maximum.
+Suitable welding methods are manual metal-arc welding with covered electrodes or gasshielded arc welding.
+Welding should be undertaken within the heat input range of 0.2-1.5 kJ/mm and with an interpass temperature of maximum 150°C (300°F).

 Preheating or post-weld heat treatment is not necessary.

 Matching filler metals are recommended in order to obtain a weld metal with optimum corrosion resistance and mechanical properties.
 For gas-shielded arc welding use Sandvik 25.10.4.L, and for manual metal-arc welding the covered electrode Sandvik 25.10.4.LR.

 The starting force needed for bending is slightly higher for Sandvik SAF 2507 than for standard austenitic stainless steels (ASTM 304L and 316L).